dstroud/dreamsequence_dev/README.md

 - Octave: Shifts output from -4 to +4 octaves from default.
 Note that this offset is not the same as MIDI octaves.
 In the key of C, the default value of 0 will result in chords ranging with root notes ranging from C2 to B3.

-- Range: Expands or shrinks the chord's upper pitch range, conveyed as number of notes.
+- Range: Expands or shrinks the chord's upper pitch range, conveyed as number of notes/tones.
 The default value of "Chord" dynamically adjusts the range depending on the type of chord; triads will have a range of 3, 7ths will have a range of 4, 9ths will have a range of 5, etc...
-Manually selecting a specific value will remove or repeat notes in a higher octave so that every chord plays with the same number of notes.
-This can be helpful when you want a consistent strum pattern regardless of the base chord voicing.
+Manually selecting a specific value will add or remove notes so that every chord plays with the same number of notes.
+This can be helpful when you want a consistent strum pattern across chords that have varying numbers of notes.

 - Max notes: Applied after Range has been set, this option limits the number of notes in the chord using a note thinning algorithm.
 The algorithm prioritizes the first and last notes in the chord, after which the intermediate notes are thinned out and evenly distributed.
 The resulting chord voicing depends on Range, Max notes, and Inversion.
-It's possible to end up with some false "chords" like the same note repeated across multiple octaves.
+It's possible to end up with some false chords like the same note repeated across multiple octaves.
 The default value of "Range" will follow the lead of the `Range` option setting, having no effect on the chord.

 - Inversion: Incrementally shifts the lowest note up an octave so that 1 = first inversion, 2 = second inversion, etc...
 At multiples of the chord's Range/Max notes, this will effectively transpose the chord up an octave.